What’s McDonald’s 🍔 New Pricing Strategy? Pricing out of the Slump

-Across the world, McDonald’s has implemented store-level pricing – which means every store’s prices will be slightly different from the next.
+Across the world, McDonald’s has implemented store-level pricing – which means every store’s price will be slightly different from the next.
 Pricing parameters are set by the global HQ in Chicago and price limits are set up there too.
 Guidelines and tactics are issued to each region.
 From here, price tactics and menus are sent out to individual franchisees who are free to move prices for all items and offers within a set range.

-About 75% of the McDonald Corporation is owned and operated by local franchisees.
+About 75% of McDonald’s Corporation is owned and operated by local franchisees.
 82% of its revenue come from eight different countries which include Japan, Korea, Australia, France, Germany and the USA.
 Its success is owed to a good name and brand image in people’s minds and hygiene cautions.

 When did it all start going wrong for McDonald’s?

 Remember the documentary film “Supersize Me”?
-It showed how unhealthy McDonald’s could be for us if we’d only ever ate MacDonald’s meals.
+It showed how unhealthy McDonald’s could be for us if we’d only ever ate McDonald’s meals.
 The film shows the result of then-32-year-old Morgan Spurlock eating McDonald’s every day for 1 month.
 In this time, he gained 11.1 kilograms (24 lb), a 13% body mass increase, increased his cholesterol to 230 mg/dL (6.0 mmol/L), and experienced mood swings, sexual dysfunction, and fat accumulation in his liver.

 The film documents how McDonald’s can have a drastic impact on an average person’s physical and psychological well-being; and explores the fast-food industry’s corporate influence on behaviour, including how it encourages poor nutrition for its own profit.

 Poor Waste Management